softwaremill/sttp/docs/backends/wrappers/zio-opentracing.md

 This backend depends on [zio-opentracing](https://github.com/zio/zio-telemetry).

-The opentracing backend wraps a `Task` based ZIO backend and yields a backend of `Backend[RIO[OpenTracing, *], Nothing, WS_HANDLER]`.
+The opentracing backend wraps a `Task` based ZIO backend and yields a backend of type `SttpBackend[RIO[OpenTracing, *], Nothing, WS_HANDLER]`.
 The yielded effects are of type `RIO[OpenTracing, *]` which mean they can be a child of a other span created in your ZIO program.

 Here's how you construct `ZioTelemetryOpenTracingBackend`.
 I would recommend wrapping this is in `ZLayer`